DynareJulia/Dynare.jl/doc/src/running-dynare.md

   See (@ref "Initial and Terminal conditions"), or (@ref "load_params_and_steady_state") for initialization of endogenous and exogenous variables.

-- `console`

-  Activate console mode.
-In addition to the behavior of `nodisplay`, Dynare will not use graphical waitbars for long computations.

-- `nograph`

-  Activate the `nograph` option (see (@ref "graph")), so that Dynare will not produce any graph.

-- `nointeractive`

-  Instructs Dynare to not request user input.

 - `nopreprocessoroutput`

   Prevent Dynare from printing the output of the steps leading up to the